Pandemic job losses hit new high, antiviral tests disappoint

 “The question is not whether there will be a second wave,” said Dr. Hans Kluge, the head of the WHO’s Europe office.
 “The question is whether we will take into account the biggest lessons so far.”

-Some German states were moving too quickly to reopen, said Chancellor Angela Merkel, whose government has won praise for how it has handled the pandemic and how its death toll has remained much lower than in other large European countries.
+Some German states were moving too quickly to reopen, said Chancellor Angela Merkel, whose government has been praised for its high testing rates and a death toll much lower than in other large European countries.

 “We’re not living in the final phase of the pandemic, but still at the beginning,” Merkel warned.
 “It would be a shame if premature hope ultimately punishes us all.”